-Subject selection for both Year 9 electives and Year 10 modules is completed on-line using the Edval WebChoice portal [https://my.edval.education/login].
+Subject selection for both Year 9 and Year 10 is completed on-line using the Edval WebChoice portal [https://my.edval.education/login].
 Instructions including a link will be sent to students via their school email account.
-Students will select, in order of preference, elective subject areas for Year 9 or semester modules for Year 10, along with reserve preferences.
-An offline form is available to print from the back of this booklet, for any students without internet access.
+Students will select, in order of preference, elective subject areas for Year 9 and for Year 10, along with reserve preferences.

-While it is likely that most students will receive their first preferences, some elective subjects and semester modules offered initially for selection may not proceed.
+While it is likely that most students will receive their first preferences, some elective subjects offered initially for selection may not proceed.
 The Principal reserves the right to determine subject viability and class membership based on merit if necessary.
-Students who have selected a subject or module that does not proceed will be allocated a reserve subject.
+Students who have selected a subject that does not proceed will be allocated a reserve subject.

-We hope that parents and students will collaborate in the choice of elective subjects and modules.
+We hope that parents and students will collaborate in the choice of subjects.
 Some issues to be considered when making choices are: